 One company cannot kill the digital items trading industry

 Valve has restricted access to trading for items from Steam games.
 But Valve does not own or control the overall concept of item trading.
 There are a tremendous number of other avenues, both existing and untapped, that will support an item trading economy such as what OPSkins is building with WAX.
-One is example is that items for 20 new NFT (non-fungible token) games and blockchain-based partners will soon be tradeable on OPSkins ExpressTrade, instantly and for free.
-This is why OPSkins ExpressTrade is being built upon the WAX Blockchain.
+One is example is that items for 20 new NFT (non-fungible token) games and blockchain-based partners will soon be tradeable on WAX ExpressTrade, instantly and for free.
+This is why WAX ExpressTrade is being built upon the WAX Blockchain.

 Valve’s decision was not unexpected

 OPSkins knew ExpressTrade was a bold move, and we anticipated Valve’s next step.
 With ExpressTrade, Valve no longer has control over every aspect of the community that trades their items.
 However this was seen as less of a risk than staying dependent on them, especially considering that interest in CS:GO is in a freefall.
 April 2018 had the lowest CS:GO Steam Community Market sales in nearly four years.
 The 7 day trade hold update led to a change.org petition that earned 150,000 signatures from the community.
 The daily player count is plummeting.

 Valve has instituted extreme trading restrictions that are destroying the ecosystem.
 Valve initially said the 7 day trade hold was necessary to combat fraud, so we took them at their word – and found a better way to trade instantly without risk of fraud through ExpressTrade.
 Then Valve showed their true motivation when it announced that they would disable OPSkins’ Steam accounts.
 The narrative that fraud was the reason for the 7 day trade hold was immediately exposed as a red herring.
 Valve simply didn’t want to have OPSkins operating a better trading system than they are capable of doing.